-Project-level impacts related to the creation of a significant hazard to the public or the environment caused in whole or in part from the Project's exacerbation of existing environmental conditions would be less than significant.
+Impacts related to the Project site's listing on a list of hazardous materials sites were determined to be less than significant without mitigation.
 Therefore, no mitigation measures were required or included, and the impact level remains less than significant.

-Threshold (e): Is the Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, and would result in a safety hazard or excessive noise for people residing or working in the project area?
+Threshold (e): For a Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area?